The Cheetah

 It's not too late to change our course,

-but we need to awaken many and act together now.
+but we need to awaken and act together now.

-The work of my art is to awaken others to what they already know,
+The work of true art is to awaken others to what they already know,

-what they felt as a child but the world has made them forget.
+what they felt as a child but that the world has made them forget.

 Pure Love.